-- 1 Access the NetVault Configuration Wizard or Manage Clients page. - NOTE: If the selected clients are all the same type, you can use the configuration wizard to install the plug-in on multiple clients at the same time.
+- 1 Access the NetVault Configuration Wizard or Manage Clients page. - NOTE: If the selected clients are all the same type, you can use the configuration wizard to install the i | plug-in on multiple clients at the same time.
 When you select multiple clients, verify that the plug-in binary file is compatible with the OS and platforms of the target clients.
-From the Manage Clients page, you can only select one client for plug-in installation. - To access the NetVault Configuration Wizard page: - a In the Navigation pane, click Guided Configuration. - b On the NetVault Configuration Wizard page, click Install Plugins. - c On the next page, select the applicable clients. - To access the Manage Clients page: - a In the Navigation pane, click Manage Clients. - b On the Manage Clients page, select the machine that contains the DB2 database, and click Manage. - c On the View Client page, click the Install Plugin button (). - 2 Click Choose Plug-in File, navigate to the location of the ".npk" installation file for the plug-in, for example, on the installation CD or the directory to which the file was downloaded from the website. - Based on the operating system (OS) in use, the path for this software may vary on the installation CD. - 3 Select the file entitled "db2-x-x-x-x.npk," where xxxxx represents the version number and platform, and click Open. - 4 To begin installation, click Install Plugin.
+From the Manage Clients page, you can only select one client for plug-in installation. - To access the NetVault Configuration Wizard page: - a In the Navigation pane, click Guided Configuration. - b On the NetVault Configuration Wizard page, click Install Plugins. - c On the next page, select the applicable clients. - To access the Manage Clients page: - a In the Navigation pane, click Manage Clients. - On the Manage Clients page, select the machine that contains the DB2 database, and click b Manage. - 2 Click Choose Plug-in File, navigate to the location of the ".npk" installation file for the plug-in, for example, on the installation CD or the directory to which the file was downloaded from the website.

+Based on the operating system (OS) in use, the path for this software may vary on the installation CD.

+- 3 Select the file entitled "db2-x-x-x-x.npk," where xxxxx represents the version number and platform, and click Open. - 4 To begin installation, click Install Plugin.